wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

   <source src="audio/Channel the spirit of iconic retrowave artists like Kavinsky and Mitch Murder_2.wav" type="audio/wav" />
 </audio>

-So yeah, with this in mind you could likely do with a lot less prompts too, but just rerun the audio generation over and over again.
+With this in mind you could likely do with a lot less prompts too, but just rerun the audio generation over and over again.
+Well, maybe some other time.

 ### Control